This post may contain affiliate links. Read the full disclosure here.

 Eating the right amount of food and QUALITY food was the key to my weight loss while breastfeeding, without losing my milk.

 Cheese is around 100 calories per slice, and it could be more on the cheeseburger.
 Bacon is usually around 100 calories a slice as well, depending on the thickness.
 Mayo is almost 100 calories for 1 TBSP.

-Your body becomes so happy and efficient on less calories and more nutrients, and it is the best way to protect your milk supply!
+Your body becomes so happy and efficient on fewer calories and more nutrients, and it is the best way to protect your milk supply!

 Supplements can be super helpful as you adjust your diet and calories, so make sure to find some you know work for your body.
 Sometimes, no matter what, your body needs a little extra boost.
 Fenugreek works really well for me.
 I know blessed thistle capsules and lactation cookies do wonders for others.
 I think it is important to have a variety on hand because really what you are doing is giving your body extra nutrients that foods don’t have.
 It is the same concept, and with these herbs and supplements, you can rest assured that your supply will stay strong while adjusting your diet to find your perfect sweet spot.